davwheat/rail-announcements/supported-systems.md

 # List of supported announcement systems

+> Warning: This data is out of date.

 |    TOC     |        System         | Support state | Comments                  |
 | :--------: | :-------------------: | ------------- | ------------------------- |
 | Thameslink |       Class 700       | 🟡 Partial    | 🎤 More recordings needed |